 Any of the following can be used as a part of an overall strategy to deceive, deter and defend against chicken predators.
 None should be relied upon as a magic bullet, however.

-- Predator deterrent systems, such as The Yard Sentinel.(shown above) The best ones will have multiple layers of protection, including motion sensors, lights (red, blinking & motion-activated) and alarms.
+- Predator deterrent systems, such as The Yard Sentinel .(shown below) The best ones will have multiple layers of protection, including motion sensors, lights (red, blinking & motion-activated) and alarms.

 Order your copy of my bestselling book,